Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: Concluding remarks

 In conclusion, the large $N$ $\mathbb{CP}^{N-1}$ model on a 2D torus has a unique phase that looks like a confinement phase in the thermodynamic limit (large $L$ and zero temperature $\beta = \infty$).
 The mass gap $\lambda \ge \Lambda^2$ is generated for all $(\beta, L)$, and we find no phase transitions as $\beta$ and $L$ are varied.
 We critically commented on a number of papers in the literature, analyzing carefully the points which may have caused the discrepancies.
 In particular, soliton-like solutions such as (\ref{standard}) \cite{Nitta:2017uog}, which are analogues of those discovered in the chiral Gross-Neveu model \cite{DunneBasar1,DunneBasar2} and which could have caused instabilities of the vacua \cite{GPV}, are actually found to be absent in the $\mathbb{CP}^{N-1}$ model.
-Moreover, we saw that a field configuration with smaller free energy than the vacuum is not necessarily a signal of instability if the field $\lambda$ is involved.
+Moreover, we have seen that a field configuration with smaller free energy than the vacuum, unless it is proven to be a correct solution of the gap equations, is not necessarily a signal of instability if the field $\lambda$ is involved.
 The elegant map from the chiral GN model to the $\mathbb{CP}^{N-1}$ model used by Yoshii and Nitta \cite{Nitta:2017uog,NittaYoshii2,Nitta:2018lnn}, seems to fail subtly to produce the solutions of the gap equation for the latter from those in the former, due to the zero or negative modes which affect differently the two distinct physical systems.